 - communication (for example being provided with a mobile phone)

-Visitors where a resident is self-isolating
+Visitors where a resident has COVID-19 and is avoiding contact with other people

 No-one with symptoms of COVID-19 should visit a hostel, including staff and visitors.

-Personal protective equipment (PPE) use
+Personal protective equipment use

 PPE is only needed in a very small number of circumstances: